 - Meet with us!
 Introduce a leadership team to the Sound Discipline Approach.
 We’ll also be glad to share references of school and district leaders using the Sound Discipline program to transform their learning communities.

 - Co-develop an initial implementation strategy.
 Create a stepwise plan intentionally aimed toward sustainability and collaboration.

-- Offer tools to “theater of the willing.”
-Start with open professional development with practical tools that can be used the next day.
+- Plant seeds and invite buy-in.
+Start with open professional development offerings with practical tools that can be used the next day.
 Planting seeds this way grows skill and knowledge while inviting buy-in.
 It decreases resistance that often arises from what are perceived as top-down directives.